core-wg/coral/draft-ietf-core-coral.md

 [Constrained Application Protocol (CoAP)](#RFC7252).

-This document defines the CoRAL data model and interaction model as well as a compatct serialization format.
+This document defines the CoRAL data model and interaction model as well as a compact serialization format.

 ## Data and Interaction Model